I’m known for using stories and humour to engage my audience.

 People who strive to be better each day.
 My son.
 Movies.

 Kath (my high school sweetheart, wife, and best friend) and Mason (my son—see above).
 Movie nights.
-Chocolate and champagne.
+Great food and nice wine!

 Chocolate.
 Binge-watching shows with Kath.
 Watching my favourite movies over and over, like Inception, The Martian, and anything Star Wars or Marvel-related (with Mason).